amitadate/amitadate.github.io/_pages/about.md

 Before joining the masters program in Fall 2018, I completed my undergraduate degree in Computer Science from [Vellore Institute of Technology](https://www.vit.ac.in/) in May 2018.
 During my undergraduate years, I was advised by [Dr. B. K. Tripathy](https://scholar.google.co.in/citations?user=TuqZg_0AAAAJ&hl=en).
 I've also interned with the research team at Cisco Systems Inc. during Summer 2017.

-I am presently working at the [Image and Video Processing Lab](http://ivpl.eecs.northwestern.edu/) at Northwestern.
+I am presently working at the [Image and Video Processing Lab](http://ivpl.eecs.northwestern.edu/) at Northwestern University.
 My current work is within optimization aspects of conditional generative networks towards the task of controlled image synthesis.

 To view my university profile page, visit [here](https://www.mccormick.northwestern.edu/artificial-intelligence/meet-our-students/2018-19/amit-adate.html).